HouriaNouhKhanjar/e-scheduling/README.md

 *Note 1: The teacher can make the modification as long as the administrator has not activated the cancellation of the modification.*

-*Note 2: The data will be stored using JSON files.*
+*Note 2: The initial data will be stored using JSON files.
+And all the modifications will be stored in the brorowser storage in this phase*

 ### Admin Side: